Treasures of Scotland

 Haggis

-A savory dish made with minced sheep’s offal, oats, onions, and spices, traditionally served with “neeps and tatties.
+A savory pudding made with sheep’s offal, oats, onions, and spices, traditionally served with “neeps and tatties” at Burns Suppers.

 Scottish Salmon